kimgoetzke/procedural-generation-1-front-end/README.md

 1. Playing the game requires the player to be new or to have a `webPlayer` cookie (dropped after first login).
 If this cookie is deleted, the player can no longer play the game.
-2. Not authentication has been implemented.
+2. No authentication has been implemented.
 Currently, the game uses hardcoded credentials for `player1`.
 3. The frontend does not handle player deaths (mostly because the backend does not handle them either).
-4. When entering a dialogue with no associated actions, the player will be stuck as the backend won't return any actions, leaving the player with no way to continue to game.
-This is a backend bug.